boyetece/infrastructure/docker-compose/README.md

-How to reload docker compose config files after changes has been made to the docker compose file.
+To reload docker-compose config files after changes has been made to the file.

 $ docker-compose restart

+To shutdown the docker container defined in the docker-compose file.

+$ docker-compose down

+To start the docker container defined in the docker-compose file.

+$ docker-compose up